anoma/nspec/docs/index.md

 currencies) and unique (*non-fungible*) objects, so users can choose the representations and level of precision most appropriate to model aspects of the world which they care about.

+## Deep diving directions for v0.2

+The main controller in v0.2 is a single node, which accepts transaction requests for ordering.
+The controller takes care of the resource machine state.
+State is organized in terms of persistent resources, and the state root is what the controller primarily takes care of.
+Futher functionality concerns the ordering of incoming transaction requests.